oualidchouay/printf/README.md

 ```

--   We strongly encourage you to work all together on a set of tests
 -   If the task does not specify what to do with an edge case, do the same as `printf`

 Tasks
 -----